-The angle of the trench to current is important.
-Keep the current perpendicular to the boom at 3/4 knot or less.

-• Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
+- · 8x6 Delta boom is most commonly used for this tactic. - The angle of the trench to current is important.
+Keep the current perpendicular to the boom at 3/4 knot or less. - · Oil will follow current along the shore. - A Title 16 permit from ADF&G is required when digging trenches in river beds and river banks. - Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
 Any excavations in tundra or any tundra damage must be reported to the Operations Section Chief.
 All on-tundra activity must be documented and reported to the Planning Section for reporting to ensure permit compliance.
 Avoid archeological sites and biologically sensitive habitats.
 Travel across tundra with tracked vehicles, heavy equipment, and even foot traffic can seriously damage the vegetative mat, induce thermokarst, and cause structure disturbance.
-Using sheets of plywood as a traveling surface and minimizing trips with equipment greatly reduce disturbance of the tundra.

-· Readjust angles and widths between boom sections as current and wind change.
-Constantly monitor nearshore
+Using sheets of plywood as a traveling surface and minimizing trips with equipment greatly reduce disturbance of the tundra. - Readjust angles and widths between boom sections as current and wind change.
+Constantly monitor nearshore boom systems to prevent escape of oil.